-Side effects: Following radiation, from 12 to 30% of men experience some degree of sexual impotence.
-Incontinence also occurs in 1 to 7% of men.
+Side effects: Following radiation, about 12-30% of men experience some degree of sexual impotence.
+Incontinence also occurs in a few percent of men.
 Inflammation of the bladder, rectum and intestines during treatment usually goes away.
-Chronic inflammation can result in strictures that require surgical intervention in up to 2% of men.
+Chronic inflammation can result in strictures or bleeding that require surgical intervention in up to 2-5% of men.